libavg/libavg/sphinxdoc/animation.rst

     .. autoclass:: AnimState

-        One state of a StateAnim.
+        One state of a :py:class:`StateAnim`.

         .. py:method:: __init__(name, anim, nextName="")

+            :param name:

-            :param name: The name of the state.
-Used in StateAnim.set/getState().
+                The name of the state.
+Used in :py:meth:`StateAnim.setState` and :py:meth:`StateAnim.getState()`.

             :param anim: The child animation to run when this state is active.